MateoAV/Bet-Radar/README.md

 # Web Scraper for the Colombian betting markets

-This oddds scraper will scrape over multiple betting markets and will retrieve the odds for Football/Soccer and will store them in a time-series to create a historical record for it.
+This scraper will go to wplay.co and will extract relevant odds.
+If setup along with mongo, we can store time-series data of these values, allowing us to store historical data.